Carmen Gloria Quintana: Aftermath

-In 1987, Pope John Paul II visited to Chile, and Carmen Gloria Quintana met him while he was in Santiago.
+In 1987, Pope John Paul II visited Chile, and Carmen Gloria Quintana met him while he was in Santiago.

 On 3 January 1991, a military tribunal passed judgement on the case.
 The military patrol claimed that, as Quintana and Rojas were arrested, some of the Molotov cocktails they were carrying broke, setting them on fire accidentally.
 The military accepted this version and found Fernández Dittus guilty of negligence for having failed to get medical help for Rojas, but he was cleared of any responsibility for the burning of Quintana.
 In 1993 the Supreme Court of Chile sentenced Fernández Dittus to 600 days in prison for his responsibility in the burning death of Rojas De Negri and the serious burns sustained by Quintana.

 In July 2015, an ex-soldier of the Chilean army came forward and testified there was a pact of silence in the Chilean military to cover up the immolation of Quintana and Rojas.
 As a result, a homicide investigation was opened against seven retired members of the Chilean military, all of whom were detained.

 In November 2017, Quintana's family sued the state for 1,950 million Chilean pesos (approx. 3,000,000 USD) as compensatory damages.

 In March 2019, three retired soldiers were found guilty of murder and attempted murder and sentenced to ten years imprisonment.
 Eight other former soldiers received three-year sentences for acting as accomplices in the attack.